andreagiassi/microservice-rbac-user-management/README.md

 Another alternative is to using an external tool, for example Postman (https://www.postman.com/).

-This project contains also the Postman export file with all the configured test calls.
+This project contains also the Postman export file with all the configured test calls:

 ![Swagger](https://github.com/andreagiassi/microservice-rbac-user-management/blob/master/src/main/resources/images/postman.png "Swagger interface")